theloredev/lore-content/development/estimation.md

 There are different estimation techniques that you can use in different circumstances.
 Knowing these and understanding when to apply them is a great way to reduce estimation errors.

-Regardless of the way you approach your estimates, keep in mind that the person or team responsible for handling a task will have the most insight into the necessary work, so whenever possible, try to actively participate in any estimation sessions for tasks that will eventually land on your plate.
+Regardless of how you approach your estimates, keep in mind that the person/team responsible for handling a task will have the most insight into the necessary work.
+Try to actively participate in any estimation sessions for tasks that will eventually land on your plate.

 Unfortunately, it is not always possible to have individual team members contribute to the project's estimate.
 In cases like this, you'll be given an estimate that you didn't create, so you'll need to adapt your approach to meet any commitments or deadlines attached to the estimate.